Théo-Mario Coppola

 Théo-Mario Coppola is a curator, writer, editor, and executive and artistic director.

-Through their firm intersectional approach, Théo-Mario Coppola supportS discursive, community- and research-based methodologies by BIPOc, crip, queer and women art practitioners, anD frequently showcases time-based practices, including lens-based works and performances.
+Through their firm intersectional stance, Théo-Mario Coppola supports discursive, community- and research-based methodologies by BIPOC, crip, queer and women art practitioners, anD frequently showcases time-based practices, including lens-based works and performances.

-They collaborate with public and private cultural institutions, organisations and platforms.
+They collaborate with public, private and hybrid cultural institutions, organisations and platforms of different scales and governance approaches.

 Viewing aesthetic issues as inherently tied to social struggles, their curatorial practice engages with research-based, experimental, narrative and political forms.
 Théo-Mario Coppola is currently conducting research on the notion of 'commons' as developed by Elinor Ostrom.
 The research and the projects that result from it address the notion from a curatorial, theoretical and critical perspective.
 They examine experiences of concrete utopia, personal and collective narratives of emancipation, and initiatives of resistance, and how these enable the transformation of values in art, governance and society.

-They have curated projects with works by 20th and 21st centuries practitioners including Aram Abbas, Pia Arke, Yasmina Benabderrahmane, Sasha J. Blondeau, Bouillon Group, Gaëlle Choisne, Augusto de Campos, Cian Dayrit, Braco Dimitrijević, Virgile Fraisse, Goutam Ghosh, Camilo Godoy, Renée Green, Petrit Halilaj, Délio Jasse, Zhanna Kadyrova, Amélie Labourdette, Randa Maroufi, Paul Mpagi Sepuya, Sophio Medoidze, Maria Nordman, Joanna Piotrowska, Karol Radziszewski, Lili Reynaud-Dewar, Hannah Ryggen, S-AR, Bogosi Sekhukhuni, Marinella Senatore, Trinh T. Minh-ha, Amalia Ulman and Baha Görkem Yalım.
+They have curated projects with works by 20th- and 21st-century practitioners including Aram Abbas, Pia Arke, Yasmina Benabderrahmane, Sasha J. Blondeau, Bouillon Group, Gaëlle Choisne, Augusto de Campos, Cian Dayrit, Braco Dimitrijević, Virgile Fraisse, Goutam Ghosh, Camilo Godoy, Renée Green, Petrit Halilaj, Délio Jasse, Zhanna Kadyrova, Amélie Labourdette, Randa Maroufi, Paul Mpagi Sepuya, Sophio Medoidze, Maria Nordman, Joanna Piotrowska, Karol Radziszewski, Lili Reynaud-Dewar, Hannah Ryggen, S-AR, Bogosi Sekhukhuni, Marinella Senatore, Trinh T. Minh-ha, Amalia Ulman and Baha Görkem Yalım.

-After graduating with a double master’s degree at Sciences Po Toulouse, in Toulouse, France in 2013, Théo-Mario Coppola undertook a PhD from 2013 to 2016 and was a teaching and research fellow in international relations, cultural studies and the history of political thought at the same institution from 2016 to 2018.
+After graduating with a double master’s degree at Sciences Po Toulouse, in Toulouse, France in 2013, Théo-Mario Coppola undertook a PhD from 2013 to 2016 on the impact of aesthetic and social values on art professionals' decisions, concerns and preferences, and was a teaching and research fellow in international relations, cultural studies and the history of political ideas at the same institution from 2016 to 2018.

 They served as the editor of Crash Magazine in Paris, France, between 2010 and 2012.
 They strenghtened the magazine's transdisciplinary scope and wrote numerous reviews and in-depth interviews on and with prominent cultural personalities in contemporary visual arts and further afield.